stanfordnlp/CoreNLP/_pages/other-languages.md

 ### Python

-#### Official StanfordNLP Package
+#### Official Stanza Package by the Stanford NLP Group

-We are actively developing a Python package called StanfordNLP.
-This package includes an API for starting and making requests to a
-Stanford CoreNLP server.
+We are actively developing a Python package called Stanza, with state-of-the-art NLP performance enabled by deep learning.
+Besides, this package also includes an API for starting and making requests to a Stanford CoreNLP server.
 It is the recommended way to use Stanford CoreNLP in Python.

-* [StanfordNLP](https://stanfordnlp.github.io/stanfordnlp/) Official Stanford NLP Python package, covering 70+ languages
+* [Stanza](https://stanfordnlp.github.io/stanza/): Official Stanford NLP Python package, covering 70+ human languages, as well as biomedical English text.

 #### Packages using the Stanford CoreNLP server